enklikanketa/1KAPanel/README.md

 University of Ljubljana, Faculty of Social Sciences

+*The project ‘Integration of mobile devices into survey research in social sciences: Development of a comprehensive methodological approach’ (ID J5-8233) was financially supported by the Slovenian Research Agency.*

 # What do you need to make it work?
 Before you start to use 1KAPanel app, you have to install open source project 1KA - OneClickSurvey.
 You can get more info about this project [here](https://www.1ka.si/d/en/about/uses-of-1ka-services/own-installation).
 You can also contact user support via e-mail on enklikanketa@gmail.com.